 The following summary sets forth the material Swiss tax consequences of owning and disposing of Company Shares and is based on Swiss tax laws and the practices of the Swiss tax authorities in effect on the date of this information statement.
 Such laws and administrative practice are subject to change at any time, possibly with retroactive effect.
 This summary does not constitute tax advice and is intended only as a general guide.
 Holders of Company Shares should consult their own tax advisors about the Swiss tax consequences (and tax consequences under the laws of other relevant jurisdictions) of the ownership and disposal of Company Shares.
-This summary does not discuss all tax considerations that may be relevant to holders of Company Shares in light of their particular circumstances, nor does it address the consequences for holders of Company Shares subject to special treatment under Swiss tax laws, including but not limited to tax-exempt entities; banks, financial institutions or insurance companies; persons who acquired Company Shares through partnerships or other pass-through entities.
+This summary does not discuss all tax considerations that may be relevant to holders of Company Shares in light of their particular circumstances, nor does it address the consequences for holders of Company Shares subject to special treatment under Swiss tax laws, including but not limited to tax-exempt entities; banks, financial institutions or insurance companies; persons who acquired Company Shares pursuant to an employment share plan or otherwise as compensation; or persons who own Company Shares through partnerships or other pass-through entities.